zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/storing-embeddings-in-a-vector-database.md

 up a PostgreSQL database using Supabase.
 {% endhint %}

-Since PostgreSQL is such a standard kind of database, we can use known and minimal packages to connect and to interact with it.
-We can use the `psycopg2` package to connect and then raw SQL statements to interact with the database.
+Since PostgreSQL is a well-known and battle-tested database, we can use known and minimal packages to connect and to interact with it.
+We can use the [`psycopg2`](https://www.psycopg.org/docs/) package to connect and then raw SQL statements to interact with the database.

 The code for the step is fairly simple: